 Here are a three simple exercises to add spice to your plot.

 1. On a clean new page, record what you just did.
 Employ your senses.
 Write down what you saw, heard, smelled, felt, tasted.
 Really get into it.
 Forget your story.
 Write about you and your world.
 Next, go back into your story, and see how your world fits into its world.
 If you just took the dog for a walk, what if your hero happened to step in some dog mess?
 Where would that lead him?
 Who might he run into?

 read the rest here

 Author, reader, poet, teacher, mom.
-Please take time to peruse this site and get to know my YA books (THIS GIRL CLIMBS TREES and BIRDS ON A WIRE), my thoughts on writing, and my advice to young writers.
+Take time to peruse this site and get to know her YA books (THIS GIRL CLIMBS TREES and BIRDS ON A WIRE), thoughts on writing, and advice to young writers.
 Watch This Girl's book trailer here.

 HumpDay is nothing if you don't get your poetry on.
 Tweet your favorite lyrical ditty or an original of your own.
 I tweet HumpDay poetry (twitter.com/humpdaypoetry)